You’ve heard of Mulan, but what about these feisty ladies?

 So ended the reign of the queen of bandits, but not before she raised a middle finger to the rest of society, like every other woman in this story.

-Rowhe Rodriguez comes from a background in Clothing Technology, but she currently makes a living doing things that are in no way related to her degree.
+Rowhe Siy has a background in Clothing Technology, but she currently makes a living doing things that are in no way related to her degree.
 The first articles she worked on were about luxury wristwatches, but she has since worked on pieces related to travel and history.